Campus Security Authorities

 Persons designated by the University as a Campus Security Authority (CSA) are required to complete Clery Act Training.
 Clery Act Training includes the history of the Clery Act, Clery Act requirements, and reporting responsibilities of the CSA.

-Clery Act Training is available on-line through The Penn State Learning Resources Network.
+Clery Act Training is available online through The Penn State Learning Resources Network.

 For those individuals that complete their training online, the training includes a post-test, which the individual must pass with a score of 80% to earn a Certificate of Completion.
 If you have any trouble accessing the Penn State Learning Resources Network, please contact HR Shared Services at 814-865-1473.